pmbittner/Polypropylene/README.md

 -   **Event Service**: Communication between properties is enabled by an event service per entity.
     Properties can emit and receive events similar to the publisher-subscriber design pattern.
-    The event service is also used for `PropertyAdded-` and `PropertyRemovedEvents`.
+    Entities will send `PropertyAdded-` and `PropertyRemovedEvents` to their event service upon adding or removing properties, respectively.
     Event services may optionally be linked such that events can be exchanged between entities or even throughout the whole program.
     ```C++
     class Pizza : public PAX::Entity<Pizza> {